fsotoc/grtools/README.md

 # grtools
-**R package for analysis of perceptual independence using general recognition theory.**
+**R package for the analysis of perceptual independence using general recognition theory.**

 **grtools** provides functions for the following analyses:

 1. Model-based analyses of separability and independence with GRT-wIND (Soto et al., 2015) for the 2x2 identification experiment.
 2. Model-based analyses of separability and independence with traditional GRT models for the 2x2 identification experiment (Ashby & Soto, 2015).
 3. Summary statistics analysis (i.e. Kadlec's MDSDA; see Kadlec & Townsend, 1992) for the 2x2 identification experiment.
-4. Summary statistic analysis for the 2x2 Garner filtering task (Ashby & Maddox, 1994).
+4. Summary statistics analysis for the 2x2 Garner filtering task (Ashby & Maddox, 1994).

 **grtools** requires [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html) to work, which in turns requires a development environment with a suitable compiler.
 If you are getting compiling errors, see the [Rcpp FAQ](http://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-FAQ.pdf), particularly points 1.2 and 1.3.